 - My house savings (this was where my money for the house was put in).

-Setting it up and getting your head around the accounts can be confusing at first.
+Setting it up and getting your head around the accounts can be confusing at first but it’s one of the easiest ways on how to save money from your salary every month.
 But it’s worth the ease later on of knowing that everything’s automated & you don’t have to touch it!

 The type of accounts you have are up to you!
 One account I was missing was some sort of fun or vacation account.
 I should have been putting money aside for a holiday to make sure I got some R&R in but my wage was already spread thin and I didn’t have much left to work with.
 I decided at that point putting it towards my personal education was better for me.

 The four important accounts are:

 - Everyday spending account (weekly fun money + weekly expenses)

 - MOJO account (the just incase of a rainy day savings)

 - Investing (this can be a cash account or it can go towards investing, a house, whatever you want!).

 3. Automate it!